-Self navigate (with a designated driver, of course) the Cooperstown Beverage Trail and learn firsthand about the region's hops and grape history.
-The trail includes farm breweries, wineries and a distillery.
+Self-navigate (with a designated driver, of course!) the Cooperstown Beverage Trail and learn firsthand about the region's hops and grape history.
 Most stops offer tastings and tours, so be sure to ask.

 Make your reservation now and plan to get “all-aboard” for a worry-free day of touring what was once considered the hops capital of the nations, it’s beverages, and more!

-The Cooperstown Beverage Trail features eight partners including breweries, wineries, a distillery, and a historic cider mill, all producing distinctive, high-quality craft beverages.
-Hit the 37-mile trail, the first official cuisine trail in New York State, for a selection of tastings, tours, farm-to-table dining, and events that celebrate the region's craft beverage resurgence.
+The Cooperstown Beverage Trail features several distinctive, high-quality craft beverage producers.
+Hit the 37-mile trail loop, the first official cuisine trail in New York State, for a selection of tastings, tours, farm-to-table dining, and events that celebrate the region's craft beverage resurgence.

 Butternuts Beer & Ale (1 hour)